 Tech-Enabled

-Consistency
+Data Consistency

-Primary Role
+Role

 UX Designer

 The vehicle repair data management process at Access, the ADA Complementary Paratransit service for functionally disabled individuals in Los Angeles County, relied on manual input and verification by the fleet manager who managed 3,300 vehicles.
+This approach results in inefficiencies, errors, and a significant time burden on the manager.

 Despite doing similar maintenance and repairs on the same fleet of vehicles, each service vendor tracked work with different codes.

 The fleet manager was responsible for ensuring that prior to upload to the fleet management system, their reports used the correct repair codes from Access' master list.
+This process consumed most of the fleet manager's time monthly.
+Any issue required following up with a shop technician from the service provider to confirm data accuracy.

-⚙️ Design Solution
+Design Solution

 After interviewing the fleet manager to get an understanding of their business goals, process, and problem I proposed a solution: a web portal.